funcool/buddy-hashers/README.md

 # buddy-hashers - password hashers for Clojure

-*buddy-hashers* provides a collection of secure password hashers with lightweight and extensible abstraction for build powerfull password authentication processes.
+*buddy-hashers* provides a collection of secure password hashers with lightweight and extensible abstraction for build powerful password authentication processes.

 See the [documentation](https://funcool.github.io/buddy-hashers/latest/) for more detailed